And, one of its powers which I have discovered recently is:

 Have you ever tried using a condition in SUMPRODUCT before?

-Share your views with me in the comment section, I'd love to hear from you.
-And, don't forget to share this tip with your friends, I am sure they will appreciate it.
+Please share your views with me in the comment section.
+I'd love to hear from you and please don’t forget to share it with your friends, I am sure they will appreciate it.